 - Cost/Benefit Ratio

-- Number of students impacted?
+- Reach (number of students impacted)

-- Can it be duplicated by others?
+- Can it be replicated/expanded to other grade levels/schools?

-- Is SchoolPower SEF the best funding source?
+- Is SchoolPower the best funding source?

 - Grant application process continues.